Leikaab/apiconfig/.roo/rules-version-control/rules.md

     *   **Summarized (for failures):**
         *   If the test-runner-summarizer reports any failed checks, summarize the failure as reported and do not proceed with the commit.
         *   **Command Errors:** Report the essential error message.
-7.  **Submodule Handling (`crudclient`):** Be aware that `/workspace/crudclient/` is a Git submodule.
-    *   Its contents are tracked by a specific commit hash, not individual files within it.
-    *   You **MUST NOT** attempt to `git add` or `git commit` individual files within the `/workspace/crudclient/` directory.
-    *   Changes *to* the submodule (i.e., updating the commit it points to) are handled separately, usually by the `devops-specialist` or through manual intervention based on project needs, and are not part of the standard commit workflow for `apiconfig` changes.
-    *   When running `git status`, note the state of the submodule but do not treat modifications *inside* it as regular unstaged changes for the main repository unless specifically instructed.

 **Note:**
 All test, lint, and quality check execution and analysis must be delegated to the test-runner-summarizer mode.
 Do not attempt to run or analyze tests or quality checks directly.